 Dudeney was an academic and teacher, and this statue is a lovely example of the figurative tradition advanced by modern influences.
 It is hard to imagine what Henry Moore or Elizabeth Frink might have said about it.

-The world it represents has vanished totally.
+The world these carvings represent has vanished totally.
 The printers have disappeared and the newspapers are fast following them down the plughole of destiny.
 Pemberton House itself has been converted into flats for bankers and lawyers.
 We live in degenerate times.